pbkmatt/ootd/README.md

                 copies post link and sends success message Post Link:
-            each post has a postid attached, so if you click url/postid on ios it will open directly to the postview if somehow someone opens a postview for a post that's over 7 days old, it will send them to the posters PublicProfileView
+            each post has a postid attached, so if you click url/postid on ios it will open directly to the postview

   SignUpView / LogInView: